lightstep/telemetry-generator/README.md

    `$ cp examples/hipster_shop.yaml examples/dev.yaml`

 ## Environment variables
+* LS_ACCESS_TOKEN = Access token used for sending DEMO telemetry
+* LS_ACCESS_TOKEN_INTERNAL = Access token used for sending META (self monitoring) telemetry
+* OTEL_EXPORTER_OTLP_TRACES_ENDPOINT = Endpoint for ingesting DEMO telemetry
+* OTEL_EXPORTER_OTLP_TRACES_ENDPOINT_INTERNAL = Endpoint for ingesting META telemetry.

 ### Access token

-To send telemetery data to Lightstep, you'll need an access token associated with the lightstep project you want to use.
+To send demo telemetry data to Lightstep, you'll need an access token associated with the lightstep project you want to use.
 Go to ⚙ -> Access Tokens to copy an existing one or create a new one.
 Then:

 ```shell
 $ export LS_ACCESS_TOKEN="<your token>"